browserengineering/book/book/animations.md

                 # ...
 ```

 Inside this loop we need to do two things.
-First, we must call the
+First, call the
 animation's `animate` method and save the new value to the node's
 `style`.
-Second, since that changes the web page, we need to set a
+Second, since that changes rendering inputs, set a
-dirty bit.
-Recall that `render` exits early if `needs_render` isn't
-set, so that dirty bit is supposed to be set if there's rendering work
-to do.
-When an animation is active, there is.^[We also need to
+dirty bit requiring rendering later.^[We also need to
 schedule an animation frame for the next frame of the animation, but
 `set_needs_render` already does that for us.]